ustcml/RecStudio/README.md

   <br>
 </p>

-RecStudio is a modular efficient, unified, and comprehensive recommendation library based on PyTorch.
-All the algorithms can be divided into the following four categories according to the different tasks.
+RecStudio is a unified, highly-modularized and recommendation-efficient recommendation library based on PyTorch.
+All the algorithms are categorized as follows according to recommendation tasks.
 - General Recommendation
 - Sequential Recommendation
 - Knowledge-based Recommendation
+- Feature-based Recommendation
-- Social-Network-based Recommendation
+- Social Recommendation

 ## Description

 ### Model Structure

-At the core of the library, we divide all the models into 3 basic classes according to the number of
+At the core of the library, all recommendation models are grouped into three base classes:
-towers:

-- `TowerFreeRecommender`: There is no explicit user tower or item tower.
-- `ItemTowerRecommender`: Only item tower.
+- `TowerFreeRecommender`: The most flexible base class, which enables any complex feature-interaction modeling.
+- `ItemTowerRecommender`: Item encoder are separated from recommender, enabling fast ANN and model-based negative sampling.
-- `TwoTower`: There are both user tower and item tower.
+- `TwoTowerRecommender`: The subclass of `ItemTowerRecommender`, where recommenders only consist of user encoder and item encoder.

 ### Dataset Structure